Bradford Gilbert: Tower Building

 To work around local building ordinances, Gilbert constructed a foundation that was four stories or 70 ft tall, essentially the height of the adjacent buildings.
 This foundation was constructed of iron and Little Falls stone.
 Next, came ten stories constructed in Philadelphia and Tiffany brick, with an octagonal roof covered in Spanish tiles.
 The brickwork was colorful, and there was Celtic ornamentation similar to that of Mason Stables.

 Opening in 1889, the Tower Building is considered New York City's first skyscraper and the first curtain-wall building in the world.
 It was initially greeted with great skepticism, with members of the public predicting it would blow over.
 Some people walked around the block rather than walk by it.
 Some engineers declared it "unsafe and impracticable".
 To assure the public of its safety, Gilbert moved his offices to its top floor and remained there until he stopped practicing.
 He also scaled the building in the middle of an 1889 hurricane to prove that the building was not vibrating with a plumb line.
 In 1889, Engineering News called it "a most skillful solution of an exceedingly difficult problem".
 Kobble's New York and Environs wrote, "The Tower Building, of No. 50 Broadway, with its fifteen stories, is a remarkable example of a clever utilization of a narrow plot of ground."

-The Tower Building cost $250,000 to build.
+The Tower Building cost $250,000 (equivalent to $ in today's money) to build.
 This was quite a bargain given that it was expected to earn $210,000 a year in rent, after taxes and upkeep.
 A building with traditional construction on the same lot would have only netted $30,000 a year in rent, due to the height limit of ten stories and thick walls reducing square footage.
 Because Gilbert had devised a way to double income from property, The Philadelphia Inquirer noted that "the old Knickerbockers who own real estate on Broadway and other gilt-edge thoroughfares in the lower part of New York have a new god in the person of Bradford L. Gilbert."
 The building was razed in 1914 to make way for a taller structure.